LeCadavrExquis/Dokumed/PROJECT_app.md

 - Edit existing medical records.
 - Delete medical records.
 - Attach multiple files (e.g., PDFs, images) to relevant record types (Consultation, Lab Test, Imaging, Procedure).
+- **Open files (e.g., PDF, images) from external apps (like email clients) directly into Dokumed, automatically navigating to the 'New Record' screen with the file pre-attached.**
 - Add tags to records for easier categorization and searching.

+## File Handling
+- Attach files (PDF, images) to records from device storage.
+- View attached files within the app.
+- Open files (PDF, images) from external apps (e.g., email attachments) directly into the "New Record" screen with the file pre-attached.

+## Data Visualization
+- View trends and charts for specific measurement types over time (placeholder/future feature).